Ensoniq ESQ-1: Sequencing

-ESQ-1 has an eight track sequencer, which can be set to use any of the internal or cartridge sounds, or alternatively set to MIDI output channel for any track separately, while still being able to control a local voice on that track as well.
-Mixer section provides volume control for local sounds.
+ESQ-1 has an eight-track sequencer, which can be set to use any of the internal or cartridge sounds, or alternatively set to MIDI output channel for any track separately, while still being able to control a local voice on that track as well.
+The mixer section provides volume control for local sounds.
 MIDI output sends program changes, and the sequencer records continuous controller data such as pitch and modulation wheel use.
 The sequencer capacity can be expanded with additional cartridges.
-Events can be recorded in real-time (playing the keyboard or using any of the controllers with the optional use of integrated metronome with pre-count), or step by step.
-Recorded data can be quantized and tracks can be merged and copied.
+Events can be recorded in real-time (playing the keyboard or using any of the controllers with the optional use of an integrated metronome with pre-count), or step by step.
+Recorded data can be quantized, and tracks can be merged and copied.
 Changes and edits can be auditioned non-destructively.
 The sequencer can be set to slave or master clock, via MIDI or tape, and optionally controlled for play, record and punch-in via a footswitch.
-Sequences of up to 999 bars can be chained to "songs", with programmable number of repetitions for each, or sequenced live, since a currently selected sequence will play only after the previous one ends.
+Sequences of up to 999 bars can be chained to "songs", with a programmable number of repetitions for each, or sequenced live, since a currently selected sequence will play only after the previous one ends.
 Each "sequence" can use a different tempo.